weihaox/awesome-neural-rendering/README.md

 ## Contributing

-If you think I have missed out on something (or) have any suggestions (papers, implementations and other resources), feel free to [pull a request](https://github.com/xiaweihao/awesome-image-translation/pulls).
 Feedback and contributions are welcome!

-markdown format:
+If you think I have missed out on something (or) have any suggestions (papers, implementations and other resources), feel free to [pull a request](https://github.com/weihaox/awesome-neural-rendering/pulls).
+You could manually edit items or use the [script](https://github.com/weihaox/arxiv_daily_tools) to produce them in the markdown format provided below.

 ```Markdown
 **Here is the Paper Name.**<br>
 *[Author 1](homepage), Author 2, and Author 3.*<br>